-Dark Soul: Instability is one of the best talents for single target and light cleave, particularly when used together with Grimoire of Supremacy.
+Dark Soul: Instability is one of the best talents for single target and light cleave, particularly when used together with Rain of Chaos.
 Dark Soul is best utilized in situations where you are familiar with the fight timings and can really milk the cooldown for maximum effect.
 For steady cleave or players who might not make proper use of the active effect, other talents offer more.

 How Does Channel Demonfire Work?

 Channel Demonfire always fires 15 missiles to random targets afflicted by Immolate.
 The implication of this is that you can control exactly what target(s) to hit by keeping only one active Immolate.
 If your goal is to use Channel Demonfire to deal maximum AoE splash damage, it is usually best to operate off a single Immolate applied to a central target.
 For 2-target or council style encounters, applying individual Immolates is typically preferred due to their ember generation and damage.

 The answer to this question in any context will always be to simulate it.
 This is because what is an upgrade for you may not be an upgrade for someone else.
 In other words, there is no such thing as a one-size-fits-all answer, even when talking about 2 completely identical comparisons from you to another person.
 Everything in your gear has an effect on everything else.

 This applies to gear, trinkets, Azerite Traits, and even talents in certain situations.